-13. Alternative provision
+13. [Updated] Alternative provision

-The school will remain responsible for a pupil's welfare during their time at an alternative provider.
-When placing a pupil with an alternative provider, the school will obtain written
+[Updated] The school will remain responsible for a pupil's welfare during their time at an alternative provider.
+When placing a pupil with an alternative provider, the school will obtain confirmation that the provider has conducted all relevant safeguarding checks on staff and will satisfy itself that the placement is meeting the pupil's needs.